Chapter 16.16

 B. Development Standards.

 a.
 Establishment of Buffers.
-The planning director shall require the establishment of buffer areas for activities in, or adjacent to, habitat conservation areas when needed to protect wildlife habitat conservation areas.
+The planning director shall require the establishment of buffer areas for activities in, or adjacent to, habitat conservation areas when needed to protect fish and wildlife habitat conservation areas.

 b.
 Seasonal Restrictions.
 When a species is more susceptible to adverse impacts during specific periods of the year, seasonal restrictions may apply.
 Activities may be further restricted and buffers may be increased during the specified season.